 Although this project is titled "DOSBox for Text-Based Applications" it of course also works with graphic applications such as WPDOS in graphics mode.
 It omits features usable only by games and similar programs.

 I occasionally make minor improvements to this system.
-For example, on 30 March 2013 I added a "Toggle full-screen" item to the system menu in the Windows version.
+For example, on 30 March 2013 I added a "Toggle full-screen" item to the system menu in the Windows version, and on 20 July 2013 I added internal commands for various video modes.

 Because I needed a DOSBox version suited for a project that runs WordPerfect for DOS under 64-bit Windows, I put together a programming project that slightly modifies DOSBox to work better with applications.